n-plsm/n-plsm/README.md

 Join the [Discord](https://discord.gg/vpQKx87Wfe) to get updated about the mod
 Check my [secondary channel](https://www.youtube.com/@nplsm2) for small previews and proof of concepts

+\- FFMPEGtool
+> Simple batch tool for easier use with FFMPEG

 ##### CONTACT ME
 - Email : nplasmaoff@gmail.com